quantumforblacklives/quantumforblacklives.github.io/_pages/plans.md

 ---
 Here is the full list of action plans submitted by folks to this site.
 Use these as inspiration to write your own plan and hold each other accountable.
+> _For more resources and to continue the discussion, <a href="https://join.slack.com/t/quantumforblacklives/shared_invite/zt-ewh0c6s3-2FQvyRi7xjliW6DR5Odgww">join our slack</a>_

 <div id="archives">
 {% for category in site.categories %}